digitpain/harbingers-player/README.txt

 ***Harbingers Player***

 ⚙️ TODO
+- [🥗] Clean-up / wire up parameters list so that it's easier to automate into separate builds.
+     - [] Remove parameters from `parameters.js` that aren't set dynamically.
+     - [] Hardcode resolutions of all videos / video specific parameters into an array matched by the `videoName` property.
+     - [] Rename `videoName` property.
+- [] Write a build script that outputs a directory for each work.
+  - [] Spit the current name to a `constants.js` file.
+  - [] Add `build` directory to .gitignore.
+  - [] Include `genetically-modified-gods.pdf` with `artemis`.
-- [] Incorporate all the videos from the exhibition.
+- [x] Incorporate all the videos from the exhibition.
   - [x️] Generate a still for each video.
   - [x] Transcribe each video and add to the repo.
 - [x] Add scrubbable progress bar.